 Founded in 1996 by Prof. Dr.-Ing.
 Jochen Büchs, the Chair of Biochemical Engineering (AVT.BioVT) has since established a distinctive profile in the development of new methods and techniques for innovative biotechnological production processes.
+In April 2023, Prof. Dr.-Ing.
+Jørgen Magnus took over the leadership of the chair.
 The AVT.BioVT cooperates nationally and internationally with other universities and research institutions as well as with renowned companies.

 We continuously offer theses on the mentioned topics.
 You can find student and final theses here (access only from the RWTH network).
 In addition, you are welcome to send us a spontaneous application via our secretary (Secretary.BioVT@avt.rwth-aachen.de).

 Until recently, the use of shaken bioreactors was mostly empirical.
 The research activities of the AVT.BioVT have contributed significantly to a more rational understanding of cultivations in shake flasks and microtiter plates.
 This enables better transferability of results from shaken small-scale cultures to larger production-scale.
 Prerequisite for this is a close process monitoring in all scales.
 The commercially available RAMOS, COSBIOS and BioLector techniques for online process monitoring, developed at the AVT.BioVT, make an essential contribution to process understanding in small scale.
 Even fed-batch processes in small-scale applications are possible (e.g. by FeedBeads, FeedPlates).
 Another commercial example are the Flowerplates, which, as a screening platform, allow oxygen transfer rates almost as in an intensively stirred fermenter.